Chart Color Schemes

 Morisset features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 56.9% of all households, including 16.4% couples with children, 26.5% couples without children, and 13.0% single parent families.
 Non-family households account for the remaining 43.1%, with lone person households at 39.5% and group households comprising 3.6%.
-The median household size is 2.1 people, smaller than the Rest of NSW average of 2.5.
+The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households